-If you’ve had your eye on lily tattoos or is looking to get a lily tattoo design any time soon, this article is for you.
+If you’ve had your eye on lily tattoos or are looking to get a lily tattoo any time soon, this article is for you.

 Popular Lily Tattoos

-The White Lily: This lily is also known as the Madonna lily.
-It contains white, scaly bulbs and are perennials.
-They symbolize several things:
+White lily aka the Madonna lily contains white, scaly bulbs and is perennials.
+It symbolizes several things:

 - The Virgin Mary